 The hallmark of our programs has been extensive travel partnered with academics.
 All of our study tours have ambitious itineraries.
 Most tours give you an overview, rather than an intensive experience.
 We are necessarily frugal with accommodations, transportation, and tours.

 Am I eligible to go?You are eligible for most programs if you have at least a 2.50 Grade Point Average (GPA) or are in good standing at another college or university.
 Check with the OIE about special application requirements and study abroad opportunities.
-Our language specific based programs in France; Germany; Spain and Mexico require a minimum 2.5 GPA and our direct enrollment programs in Ireland, the United Kingdom, Australia, and New Zealand require a 3.0 GPA.
-A GPA of 2.75 is needed for the London Internship program.
+Our language specific based programs in France; Germany; Spain and Mexico require a minimum 2.75 Please refer to each program brochure for specific GPA requirements.